wvhulle/rust-course-ghent/session-2/slides.typ

 #slide[

+  Homework:
+  - study the standard library API and helper functions of `Result`
-  Homework: study standard library traits
+  - study standard library traits
+  - (optional) read the `unsafe` chapter of Blandy and discussion about making safe buffer

   Questions?